 TO: All staff

-- Almost two in five women (39%) and just over one in four men (26%) have experienced sexual harassment in the workplace in the last five years.
+- Almost two in five women (41%) and just over one in four men (26%) have experienced sexual harassment in the workplace in the last five years.

-If you experience harassment, whether it happens to you or you witness it happening to someone else, we want you to feel safe and comfortable to raise these concerns with us.
-They will be taken seriously, acted upon confidentially, and you will be supported and protected.
+If you experience sexual harassment or related inappropriate conduct, whether it happens to you or you witness it happening to someone else, we want you to feel safe and comfortable to raise these concerns with us.
+They will be taken seriously, you will be supported and protected, and appropriate action will be taken to address the matter.

 If you have any questions, please don’t hesitate to reach out to me.